Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

           >> DownloadPsychtoolbox('/home/foo/toolbox')

-However, octave mex files from this download will only work out of the box with Octave 3.8 on a fairly recent distribution like Ubuntu 14.04-LTS.
-All required dependencies like GStreamer, libdc, etc. need to be manually installed.
+However, Octave mex files from this download will only work out of the box with Octave 3.8 on a fairly recent distribution like Ubuntu 14.04-LTS.
+All required dependencies like GStreamer-1, libdc, etc. need to be manually installed in this case.
 Go for the NeuroDebian installation instead if you are on Debian or Ubuntu flavors.

 [Additional tips][using-on-linux] for installing and using Psychtoolbox on Linux.